joshspicer/joshspicer-com-new/_posts/2018-07-08-android-hacking-with-frida.md

 Ever since I was introduced to Frida at an OWASP meetup a few months back, i've really been wanting to experiment and learn more about it.
 This is my walkthrough of utilizing Frida to complete OWASP's 1st "CrackMe" reverse engineering challenge.
 <br><br>
+Our goal with this "CrackMe" APK is to find a way to extract a "secret string".
+I have no idea what this "secret string" is all about, but i'm sure it'll be apparent once we get the app running.
+<br><br>
 I have little experience with Frida, so this will be a complete beginner's walkthrough.
 For more detail on what Frida is, please check our their [documentation](https://frida.re/docs/home) first.